imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

     \;(y \Rightarrow \mathsf{case}\;c_r\;(z \Rightarrow l)\;(w \Rightarrow r))
 $$

-TODO: which may be derived from the validity of the $\eta$-expansions...
+which may often be generated from the correctness of a smaller number of rules, such as the
+$\eta$-expansions

 $$
 \mathsf{let}\;(x, y) = e \to \mathsf{let}\;z = e;\mathsf{let}\;(x, y) = z